 Matt started at Rohrs Farms as a farm hand and was able to plant beans his first year and has been planting them every year since.
 A few years later, he moved up and got to start running combine.
 In the winter he manages the shop and in the summer, he manages the grain production.
 Matt is currently going into his 16th year at Rohrs Farms.
 He really enjoys what he does at the farm and enjoys the people he works for and with.

 Jacob Wiseman, Operator – Jake has been at Rohrs Farms for several years.
 He is originally from Fremont, Ohio, before coming to Lima to further his education.
 While there he came to Rohrs Farms looking for employment.

-Jake is married to Hayden and they have a daughter, Emma Christine and a son, Hudson Allen.
+Jake is married to Hayden and they have three children; Emma Christine, Hudson Allen, and Charlotte Ruth.